georgeutsin/whistlet/README.md

 ## Installation

-`1.` Install docker for desktop and Kitematic for container management
+`1.` Install and start docker for desktop

 `2.` Build and run the docker test database image:
 ```
 sh db-reset.sh

 ```
+*If you have MySQL, make sure it isn't running, as it could occupy the database port*

 Optional: Install Sequel Pro and connect using root:123 as the credentials and check that the database was created successfully

 `3.` Install node server dependencies and the pm2 daemon, and create an empty environment file